RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

 ### Testing Database Connectivity with Simple Application

 You can also use a simple application to test connectivity to your database.
+Here is a simple python app  the connects to the database by IP address.
-The following section details a simple IP based connection approach with a python app using the discovery service that is compliant with Redis Sentinel API.
-In the IP based connection method, you do not need to remember the port number for the database but simply remember the database name.
-In this method, we simply use the discovery service that listens on port 8001 on all nodes of the cluster to discover the endpoint for the database named "db1"
+The app uses the discovery service that is compliant with Redis Sentinel API.

+In the IP-based connection method, you do only need the database name, not the port number.
+Here we simply use the discovery service that listens on port 8001 on all nodes of the cluster to discover the endpoint for the database named "db1".

 ```src
 from redis.sentinel import Sentinel